 Search Wild Foods Home Garden & Nature's Restaurant Websites:

-Do you want to eat wild foods grown in soil you know is unpoluted?
+- Having wild foods grown in soil you know is unpolluted

-Would you like the trees and shrubs you plant for decoration & shade to provide food?
+- Trees and shrubs you plant for decoration & shade also provide food

 Eastern North America